 I've always used plain window cleaner to remove all type of stains from my beige carpet.
 Just saturate the area and blot with a wet cloth, rinse and repeat if necessary.
 It's taken red punch, colas, and almost everything else.

 Scrubbing bubbles.
 I took out something red out of a blue carpet that was a few yrs old.
-I have a friend that details cars, told me about it.
-It is all I use on any material stain.

 I experienced this myself when I awoke to a red stain on my cream carpet that had been from treats I gave my cats.
 I never buy red cat food for this reason, but didnt realize these treats would be so red.